 Jamie Martin shared a blog post about teaching her teenage son with All About Spelling.

-Spelling is important, of course, but never more important than the overall health and well-being of your child!
+Spelling is important, of course, but never more important than the overall health and well-being of your student!
 Even with all the hard work we’ve put in, Jonathan is never going to call spelling his favorite subject, nor will it be his strongest one.
 The way I see it, that’s what spellcheck and dictation are for. 😉

 I’ve asked him if, looking back, he wishes that I had pushed him to start earlier.
 He said, “Sometimes I do, but I think even though it might have made my spelling stronger, it would have made my love of learning weaker.
 And I don’t think I would be as interested in writing as I am now.”

-My biggest advice, no matter what subject you’re covering with your child, is to remember to laugh!
+My biggest advice, no matter what subject you’re covering with your student, is to remember to laugh!
 Because Jonathan chose to get serious about spelling, he was (almost) always a willing participant, which means we have had some of our best times and biggest laughs during our lessons.
 (Read more…)

 And Bridget shared her son’s inspiring story with us via email…

 I am a retired teacher, an instructional coach, and the mother of 4.
 My youngest son is dyslexic and has struggled with reading and spelling his whole life.
 He is also a reluctant writer because of his struggles with spelling.
-He is a smart child, but I couldn’t make sense of what he tried to write.
+He is a smart student, but I couldn’t make sense of what he tried to write.

 I was searching for a way to help him and stumbled upon your program online.
 We made a commitment to see it through.
 In two weeks we will finish Level 6 of All About Spelling.
 It has taken us about 7 months to advance through levels 1-6.
 I am so proud of my son and so thankful for this program.
 If you could only see where he started and where he is now.
 I look back at the dictation we were doing seven months ago and the dictation he is able to do now, and I am just amazed.
 It has taken commitment and hard work from both of us, but the reward is that he can now communicate what is in his mind onto paper.

 My son will never be a perfect speller, but I would venture to say he now spells better than many adults.
-I would highly recommend this program to others who are desperately searching for a way to help their older child.
-I hope this testimonial will encourage others to take the plunge, be persistent and committed, and see how this program can open doors for your child.
+I would highly recommend this program to others who are desperately searching for a way to help their older student.
+I hope this testimonial will encourage others to take the plunge, be persistent and committed, and see how this program can open doors for your student.

 Do you have questions about using All About Spelling with an older student?
 Post in the comments below, and we’ll be happy to help brainstorm solutions!